 I was diagnosed with depression at age 27.
 When I’m depressed, my natural introversion is amplified exponentially.
 As time has gone by, my depressive illness has pushed this introversion to extremes, and I become extremely isolative, as described in my earlier post My Hermitification.
 I have pushed all of my former friends out of my life, and while I know in theory that’s probably not a good thing, I am mostly at ease when I am alone.

 One misconception about introversion is that it is the same as social anxiety.
 Let me put that myth to bed right now; they are two very different creatures.
-There are some good reads about social anxiety on James Edgar Skye’s The Bipolar Writer blog, but that’s not what I’m talking about here.
 While I may occasionally feel slightly anxious in social situations, social anxiety has never been a major issue for me.
-I think a key difference introversion and social anxiety is that being an introvert can feel very comfortable if you accept that it’s the way you are, whereas there is no comfort to be found in social anxiety disorder.
+I think that a key difference between introversion and social anxiety is that being an introvert can feel very comfortable if you accept that it’s the way you are, whereas there is no comfort to be found in social anxiety disorder.

 Where introverts may experience the most discomfort is in the dissonance between who they are and the prevalent sociocultural expectations of extroversion.
 In many cultures, people are expected to be social creatures.
 Parties are supposed to be a good thing, and having a large group of friends is valued; one need look no further than social media to see this.
 One good thing (maybe?) that has come of my depression is that I don’t give a fat flying f*** what other people want or expect of me.
 My depression makes me hate people, which allows me to wallow in my introversion like a pig in mud.